Call us: 01444 237070

 A remote cord or camera remote control is useful too.
 These mean you don’t have to touch the camera to set it up or fire the shutter so you’ll get a smooth exposure without any hand-wobble.
 You can use the self-timer on your camera, but this makes it harder to judge when to fire the shutter so I’d recommend using a remote release if you can.

 I suggest using an ISO setting of about 100 and an aperture of around f/8 to capture great fireworks photos.
-A standard zoom lens or around 50mm equivalent will be fine.
+A standard zoom lens or around 50mm equivalent will be ideal as it gives a natural field of view.

 Manual focus set to infinity is the way to go for focusing and set your white balance to cloudy for a slight lift in warmth for the final image.